 - Which competitor are you most worried about and why?

 - What was the biggest change your company went through within the last year?

 - Is there a reward system?

-- What characteristics are you looking for the new incoming employee?
+- What characteristics are you looking for in the new incoming employee?

 (I lied, the narrator is back!)

 Still have questions?
-Check out our main website for a thorough breakdown of various companies hiring process.
-We also have assessment tests that can be anything from mechanical, personality, SJT, verbal, abstract, numerical and more.
+Check out our main website for a thorough breakdown of particular companies hiring process.
+Furthermore, find a series of assessment tests that include mechanical, personality, SJT, verbal, abstract, numerical and much more.